MattD82/Predicting-Spotify-Song-Popularity/README.md

 time_signature|0.01|
 valence |-0.72|

+Below is a plot of final coefficient magnitudes.
+I chose to do absolute magnitudes instead of exponentiated magnitudes, in order to better illustrate the direction an increase in each coefficient will have on the odds of a song being popular.
 ![](images/coefs.png)

 All else equal, a 0.1 unit increase in a feature value will cause the following change in the probability of the song being popular (in this case, having a popularity score >= 80):